 Let’s discuss the need for rebranding in detail and understand when companies consider a complete rebrand or a brand refresh.

-Taking the Business to New Locations: A visual rebrand accompanied by brand ambassadors announcing the rebrand helps communicate an expansion to attract current and new customers.
+- Taking the Business to New Locations: A visual rebrand, accompanied by brand ambassadors announcing it, helps communicate the expansion to attract current and new customers.

 How To Rebrand A Company

 Successful rebranding involves thorough planning and execution.
-Companies must assess why a rebrand is needed by asking some serious rebranding questions and developing a complete rebranding checklist.
+Companies must assess why a rebrand is needed by asking serious rebranding questions and developing a comprehensive rebranding checklist.
 Once a company has solid reasons to rebrand, the following steps can help build and execute a successful strategy.

 Conduct Market Research